-4.41 This NDP has concentrated on a number of major proposals of particular importance to Market Drayton and its immediate surroundings.
+4.51 This NDP has concentrated on a number of major proposals of importance to Market Drayton and its immediate surroundings.
 It is not proposed to duplicate policies for other forms of development for which Shropshire Local Plan policies (Core Strategy and SAMDev Plan) are considered sufficient for the purposes of this NDP area.
+It is emphasised that for other forms of development Market Drayton Town Council is happy with the detailed guidelines and policies adopted through the SAMDev Plan process.
+In relation to housing Shropshire Council has advised that the SAMDev Plan, which has been found to be sound for the period 2006 to 2026, is able to meet the guideline figure through its allocations and windfall developments and does not necessarily rely upon the release of the Greenfields recreation area or other sites.